databricks/spark-redshift/tutorial/README.md

     .save()
 ```

-`spark-redshift` automatically creates a Redshift table with the appropriate schema determined from the table/DataFrame being written.
-The default behavior is to create a new table and to throw an error message if a table with the same name already exists (corresponding to `SaveMode.ErrorIfExists`)
+`spark-redshift` automatically creates a Redshift table with the appropriate schema determined from the table or DataFrame being written.
+The default behavior is to create a new table and throw an error message if a table with the same name already exists (this corresponds to `SaveMode.ErrorIfExists`)

 There are two key points to note:

-1. Note the `.withColumnRenamed("eventid", "id")`.
-This feature if necessary if any of the source table columns names are key words in Redshift (ex. table) then `spark-redshift` will throw and error.
-This will be [fixed](https://github.com/databricks/spark-redshift/issues/80) in the release 0.5.1.
+1. Note the `.withColumnRenamed("eventid", "id")`; this allows us to rename columns prior to saving the data.
 2. Note how we use the modes.
-The first write uses the mode `SaveMode.Overwrite` which means that the table will be dropped and recreated it exists.
-The second query uses the `SaveMode.Append` which will create the table if it does not exist but will append to the table if it already exists.
-The default mode is `SaveMode.ErrorIfExists` which creates the table if it does not exist and throws an error if it does.
-The last mode is `SaveMode.Ignore` which is same as `SaveMode.Overwrite` if the table does not exist but does nothing if the table exists.
+The first write uses the mode `SaveMode.Overwrite`, which means that the table will be dropped and recreated it exists.
+The second query uses `SaveMode.Append`, which will create the table if it does not exist but will append to the table if it already exists.
+The default mode is `SaveMode.ErrorIfExists`, which creates the table if it does not exist and throws an error if it does.
+The last mode is `SaveMode.Ignore`, which is same as `SaveMode.Overwrite` if the table does not exist but does nothing if the table exists.

-We could have achieve similar results using SQL.
-The only thing to be aware of when using the SQL CLI is, all the SaveMode's are not available and only the default mode (`SaveMode.ErrorIfExists`) is applicable.
+We could have achieved similar results using SQL.
+The only thing to be aware of when using the SQL API is that all the of the SaveModes are not available, so only the default mode (`SaveMode.ErrorIfExists`) is applicable.

 ```sql
 CREATE TABLE redshiftevent